brugr9/Heartbeat51/README.md

 ### 2.5.
 Android Debug Bridge

-On the Android enable USB Debugging mode (cp.
+On the Android device enable USB Debugging mode (cp.
 [7]):

 1. Launch the `Settings` application.
 2. Tap the `About Phone` option (generally found near the bottom of the list).
 3. Then tap the `Build Number` option _7 times_ to enable _Developer Mode_.
 You will see a toast message when it is done.
 4. Now go back to the main `Settings` screen and you should see a new `Developer Options` menu you can access.
 5. Go in there and enable the `USB Debugging` mode option.
-6. Allow `USB Debugging prompt` on Android
+6. Connect the Android device to the PC by USB cable.

 On the PC setup Android Debug Bridge ADB (cp.
 [7]):

 1. Launch an administrative PowerShell.
-2. Ensure you have setup Android Debug Bridge, e.g., by using Chocolatey packet manager (cp.
+   1. Ensure you have setup Android Debug Bridge, e.g., by using Chocolatey packet manager (cp.
 [3], see listing 2.5.).
-3. Start the Android Debug Bridge and map TCP port 1883 bidirectional (cp.
+   2. Start the Android Debug Bridge and map TCP port 1883 bidirectional (cp.
 [8], see listing 2.6. and listing 2.7.).
+2. Back on the Andorid, a prompt "Allow USB Debugging" is shown, accept by hitting `OK`

 *Listing 2.5.: Use of Chocolatey to Install ADB*
 ```PowerShell